 Cooking had to remain a side gig.

 Fortunately, Helen Corey’s political career blossomed at the very same moment that the book was published.
 In 1963, she was appointed executive secretary of the state’s Commission on the Status of Women.
-The next year, she won the Democratic Party’s nomination to run for office and then Indiana voters elected Corey the 23rd Recorder of the Indiana Supreme and Appellate Courts.
+The next year, she won the Democratic Party’s nomination to run for office and then Indiana voters elected Corey the 23rd Reporter of the Indiana Supreme and Appellate Courts.
 She received 1,110,390 votes, enough to unseat incumbent Recorder Virginia Caylor, who got 920,168 votes.

-As Recorder, Helen Corey’s job was to edit, publish, and distribute all of the judicial rulings of the Supreme and Appellate Courts and distribute them to law libraries, universities, and law offices.
+As Reporter, Helen Corey’s job was to edit, publish, and distribute all of the judicial rulings of the Supreme and Appellate Courts and distribute them to law libraries, universities, and law offices.
 She worked with just two staff members in the Capitol’s Room 416 where Benjamin Harrison once had his office, too.
 The significance of Corey’s election as the first Arab American office holder in Indiana was not lost on the U.S. Department of State, which featured her in its Life in America series distributed abroad.

 Helen Corey constantly encouraged women to become politically active.
 In 1965, for example, she was a featured speaker at the Marion County Democratic women’s weekend retreat to French Lick.
 She addressed the Indiana Federation of Democratic Women in 1967.